DOWNLOAD THE APP

 Persimmon: Health Benefits, Nutrition Facts, and How to Eat

 They have a sweet flavour and find usage in many desserts and baked goods.
 Persimmon can be eaten raw, along with its skin.
-Roasted persimmon seeds make a great snack.
 Some health benefits of persimmon include improving heart, skin and vision health.
-Also, they help prevent diseases like diabetes and heart disorders.
-It originated in China and is now sold all over the world.
+They are packed with vitamins A and C, dietary fiber, and antioxidants, making them a valuable addition to a balanced diet.
+With their potential to support digestive health, boost the immune system, and aid in weight management, persimmons have become a popular choice for health-conscious individuals seeking both flavor and wellness.

 Nutrition Facts of Persimmon